 Human papillomavirus — The human papillomavirus (HPV) vaccine is recommended for nonpregnant girls and women 9 to 26 years of age.
-Administration of the HPV vaccine during pregnancy is not recommended for pregnant women because its safety in pregnancy is not well-established.
+Administration of the HPV vaccine during pregnancy is not recommended, although evidence suggests it is safe if pregnant women receive it inadvertently.

 VACCINES RECOMMENDED FOR ALL WOMEN IN EVERY PREGNANCY

 Influenza (flu) — Pregnant women are at especially high risk of developing complications of the flu.
 Vaccination against the seasonal flu is recommended for all women who are or will be pregnant during influenza season.
 Influenza vaccine injection (flu shot) during pregnancy has no known harmful effects on the unborn baby, and can help protect the baby from influenza in the first six months after birth, before the baby is eligible for the flu vaccine.
 The nasal spray influenza vaccine should be avoided because it is made from a live virus.
 (See "Patient education: Influenza prevention (Beyond the Basics)".)

 Tetanus, diphtheria, and pertussis — The tetanus, diphtheria, acellular pertussis (Tdap) vaccine is recommended for pregnant women in each pregnancy, and should be given as early as possible between 27 and 36 weeks of gestation, to help protect the newborn from pertussis infection.
 (See "Immunizations during pregnancy".)

 VACCINES RECOMMENDED FOR SELECTED PREGNANT WOMEN